alextidz/University-Dissertation-Solo-Project---Competetive-Gym-Platform-with-Gamification-Features/README.md

 - Composer

 ### CONFIGURATION STEPS
-1. Download Project folder and extract the .zip file.
+1. Download Project folder.
-2. Move the unzipped project folder into the XAMPP directory: o Move it to C:\xampp\htdocs\ o The full path should look like C:\xampp\htdocs\finalyearproject\
+2. Move the project folder into the XAMPP directory:
+  - Move it to C:\xampp\htdocs\
+  - The full path should look like C:\xampp\htdocs\finalyearproject\
 3. Open the XAMPP control panel and start Apache and MySQL.
 4. Visit http://localhost/phpmyadmin and create a new database.
 5. Import the provided SQL file in order to populate the database as intended.